What is Records Information Management?

 4. Invest in Technology

 Investing in the right technology is key to an effective RIM system.
-Consider tools that automate record-keeping processes, enhance security, and facilitate easy retrieval of information.
-Technology solutions should be scalable to grow with your business and flexible enough to adapt to changing needs.5.
+In our experience, businesses often buy software before they have a policy.
+We recommend the opposite: define your workflow first, then choose the tool that fits it.
+While shopping for these tools, give consideration to those that will help you automate time consuming processes, enhance security, and facilitate easy retrieval of information.
+Technology solutions should be scalable to grow with your business and flexible enough to adapt to changing needs.

 5. Monitor and Adjust